 Create collaboratively painted works of art that express their views on vital community issues

-LEAP’s Public Art Program culminates in a historic citywide exhibition, developed in cooperation with NYC Parks.
-At a kick-off event at Union Square, student artists unveil their creations and speak about the critical community issues they address in their work.
-The table murals are then displayed in parks across the city for the summer, where hundreds of thousands of New Yorkers and visitors engage with the works of art.
+LEAP’s Public Art Program culminates in citywide exhibitions, developed in cooperation with NYC Parks, where student artists unveil their creations and speak about the critical community issues they address in their work.
+The murals stay on display in parks across the city for the summer, where hundreds of thousands of New Yorkers and visitors engage with the works of art.

 "These kids are so brave.
 Their art speaks volumes about how we shape their growing brains and psyches.
 We need to remember just how much we influence their sense of security, hope, and kindness."